Zach Thomas: 2006

 On January 23, 2006, the Miami Dolphins hired former Houston Texans' head coach Dom Capers as their new defensive coordinator.
 Capers opted to retain Thomas as the starting middle linebacker and named Channing Crowder and Donnie Spragan the starting outside linebackers.

 In week 11, he collected 17 combined tackles (four solo) in a 24–20 victory against the Minnesota Vikings.
-The following week, he recorded six solo tackles, broke up a pass, and made two sacks on Lions'quarterback Jon Kitna during a 27–10 victory at the Detroit Lions in week 12.
+A week later, he recorded six solo tackles, broke up a pass, and made two sacks on Lions'quarterback Jon Kitna during a 27–10 victory at the Detroit Lions in week 12.
 On December 17, 2006, Thomas recorded a career-high 21 combined tackles during a 21–0 loss at the Buffalo Bills in week 15.
 On December 20, 2006, Thomas was selected to play in the 2007 Pro Bowl as part of the AFC Roster.
 Thomas started all 16 games in 2006 and recorded a career-high 165 combined tackles (103 solo), nine passes defensed, three sacks, and an interception.

 2007

-On January 3, 2007, Miami Dolphins' head coach Nick Saban resigned from his position to accept the head coaching job with the University of Alabama.
+On January 3, 2007, Miami Dolphins' head coach Nick Saban resigned from his position to accept the head coaching job with the University of Alabama in Tuscaloosa, Alabama.
 Saban resigned after repeatedly denying he would accept the position.
 The Dolphins hired the San Diego Chargers' offensive coordinator Cam Cameron.
 Cameron retained Dom Capers as the defensive coordinator and George Edwards as the linebackers' coach.
 Thomas remained the starting middle linebacker, alongside outside linebackers Channing Crowder and Joey Porter.